Maxie Rosenbloom

 Max Everitt Rosenbloom (November 6, 1906 – March 6, 1976) was an American professional boxer, actor, and television personality.
-Nicknamed "Slapsy Maxie", he was inducted into The Ring's Boxing Hall of Fame in 1972, the International Jewish Sports Hall of Fame in 1984, the World Boxing Hall of Fame in 1985, and the International Boxing Hall of Fame in 1993.
+Nicknamed "Slapsy Maxie", he was inducted into The Ring's Boxing Hall of Fame in 1972, the International Jewish Sports Hall of Fame in 1984, the World Boxing Hall of Fame in 1985, the International Boxing Hall of Fame in 1993., and the National Jewish Sports Hall of Fame and Museum in 2026.
 He was sometimes billed as Slapsy Maxie Rosenbloom for film appearances.

 Early life and boxing career

 Rosenbloom was born in Leonard Bridge, Connecticut.
 As a professional boxer, Rosenbloom relied on hitting and moving to score points.
 He was very difficult to hit cleanly with a power punch and his fights often went the distance.
 His open-gloved style earned him the nickname "Slapsie Maxie".
 The many punches he received to the head eventually led to the deterioration of his motor functions, giving his nickname a second level of meaning.

 Legendary trainer Cus D'Amato later recalled that watching Rosenbloom's ring performances inspired him to attempt to create a perfect fighter, developing a unique boxing technique, later known as the peek-a-boo: Rosenbloom was probably the cleverest fighter I've ever seen, defensively.
 You just couldn't hit the man.
 He developed a sort of a radar, a sense of anticipation of blows, and ability to react to that, and act on it.